jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 ```

 **Important:**
 <br>We need to disable the RSI patches.
-While, We should not disable any selinux patches????
-We can disable all non-selinux patches.
 Once the upgrade is complete we can enable them depending on if not fixed on 4.8.5.
 <br>If you plan to use the RSI feature in IBM Cloud Pak for Data Version 4.8, skip the step to delete the patches.
 You can re-activate the patches after you install the RSI-webhook at the instance-level.

 #### 1.1.5 If use SAML SSO, export SSO configuration